HORRIFIC: Passaic Man Charged With Abducting, Raping, Beating Young Girl

 He remained held Monday in the Bergen County Jail.

-The Dominican-born Peralta was arrested on aggravated and simple assault charges this past in Garfield this past February.
+The Dominican-born Peralta was arrested on aggravated and simple assault charges in Garfield this past February.
 Records show he spent nearly two months in the Bergen County Jail before being released.

 Peralta this time is charged with first-degree aggravated sexual assault during a kidnapping, sexual assault, aggravated assault, criminal restraint, false imprisonment, child endangerment and resisting arrest, records show.